chocolatey-community/chocolatey-packages/automatic/freecad/README.md

 ### Used only for Portable or Pre Releases Currently

 - `/InstallDir` - This is the location inside the Chocolatey lib folder specific to this package.
-- `/Arguments` - This will allow you to specify any of the FreeCAD command line arguements.
+- `/Arguments` - This will allow you to specify any of the FreeCAD command line arguments.
 - `/NoShortcut` - This will not set a Shortcut on the Desktop.
 - `/WindowStyle` - The normal window setting for most Applications is as a Window.
 Maximised Window would be 3.